MechaMonk/pyRouterJig/documentation.md

 The default joint is a box joint, with the fingers equally spaced, over a width of 7 1/2\".
-The upper portion of the window draws the current joint, with the labels \"Board-A\" and \"Board-B\" on the boards of the joint.
+The upper portion of the window draws the current joint, with the labels \"A\" and \"B\" on the boards of the joint.
+Each finger is labeled with its width, in intervals.
+By default

+* 1 interval = 1/32\" (English units)
+* 1 interval = 1 mm (metric units)

+See [Intervals Explained](#intervals-explained) section for more discussion on intervals.

 Below the boards is the corresponding Incra template.
 This template may be cut out and used in an Incra LS Positioner.
 Below the template is a concise title that summarizes the properties of the joint.
 A vertical dashed line denotes the center of the boards.
-The graphics containing the boards, template, and title may be printed by pressing the <b>Print</b>
+The graphics containing the boards, template, and title may be printed by selecting <b>Print</b> in the
-button on the lower left of the window, finding the <b>Print</b> option in the
-<b>File</b> pull-down menu, or pressing the key combination `Ctrl-P` (`Command-P` on Mac).
+<b>File</b> pull-down menu, or by pressing the key combination `Ctrl-P`
+(`Command-P` on Mac).

 The lower part of the window allows you to interactively change the parameters for the joint.
 The joint is re-drawn after each change.
 At the lower left,